Meneng district

-Meneng (or Menen) is a district located in the Meneng Constituency in the country of Nauru.
+Meneng (or Menen) is a district located in the Meneng constituency in the country of Nauru.
 The constituency elects 2 members to the Parliament of Nauru in Yaren.

 Geography

 The district is located in the southeast of the island, covering an area of 3.1 km^{2}.
 It has a population of 1,797.
-Meneng District has 18 villages, the most of any district in Nauru.
+Meneng has 18 villages, the most of any district in Nauru.